 - Unexplained weight loss

 - Loss of appetite

 - General fatigue

 - Feeling bloated of full after eating small amounts

 If you experience these symptoms, and especially a combination of them, don't hesitate to tell your doctor.
 He can run tests to determine what the underlying problems are.

-For more information on stomach cancer care and screenings at The Cancer Center at St. Anthony’s Hospital, please call (727) 825-1253.
+For more information on stomach cancer care and screenings at St. Anthony’s Hospital Cancer Center, please call (727) 825-1253.

 St. Anthony's Cancer Center

 Fax: (727) 825-1332